 - Try a tri.
 Done correctly, triathlon training is a perfect balance of running, swimming, cycling, and core strength.
 What a perfect balance to make you really fit and avoid overuse injuries.
 Plus, triathlons are a blast!
 If you aren’t game for actually doing a triathlon, following a triathlon training program will give you a nice balance of different forms of cardio, strength, and flexibility.

 It’s great to set new fitness goals; don’t let overuse injuries sideline you.
-To learn more, schedule a complimentary injury screen at an Athletico near you.
+To learn more, schedule a free assessment at an Athletico near you.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.